 27 Mar Roots Of RIVA: Bob Dylan

-When I had the Isle of Wight and convinced Bob Dylan, the plan was for The Beatles to play with Bob Dylan, and The Band.
-And that unfortunately got nixed and I was in the meeting at Apple Records on Savile Row when one of The Beatles said – well one of The Beatles wives said, “I don’t think that’s a good idea you do that.”
+When Ronnie and Ray Foulk and I were planning the 1969 Isle of Wight Festival, Ray and I convinced Bob Dylan to come our of retirement to play the event, the plan was for The Beatles to be guest players with Bob Dylan and The Band.
+And that unfortunately got nixed and I was in the meeting at Apple Records on Savile Row when one of The Beatles was advised by his wife, “I don’t think that’s a good idea you do that.”
 And that was a tragedy because that could have been Bob Dylan, The Band and The Beatles at the Isle of Wight.
-Their amplifiers and equipment were already down there and it was decided not to play and I was furious.
-And I didn’t like that particular wife then and I don’t like that particular wife now but there will be no names.
+Their amplifiers and equipment were already down there and it was decided not to play and we were furious.